 (1) Yellow fever vaccination is generally not recommended in areas where there is low potential for exposure to yellow fever virus.
 However, vaccination might be considered for a small subset of travellers to these areas, who are at increased risk of exposure to yellow fever virus (e.g. prolonged travel, extensive exposure to mosquitoes, inability to avoid mosquito bites).
 When considering vaccination, any traveller must take into account the risk of being infected with yellow fever virus, country entry requirements, as well as individual risk factors (e.g. age, immune status) for serious vaccine-associated adverse events.

-Travelvax note: We advise that this information should be discussed with a yellow fever licenced practitioner.
+Travelvax note: We recommend that travellers with this itinerary discuss the information with a yellow fever licenced practitioner.

 COVID-19

 For the most up to date requirements for entry into Australia, go to Smartraveller.